RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 The question type of the question, a string occupying the field `qType` of the question object, defines the type of response that a user is supposed to give to the question.
 Each question type has some additional associated parameters, either optional or mandatory, that are added directly to the question object.

 Before continuing on with our example question object, let us take a look at all of the possible question types and the additional parameters.
-You can <a href="qtskip">skip ahead</a> if you simply want to continue with the example.
+You can <a href="#qtskip">skip ahead</a> if you simply want to continue with the example.

 <hr>